 Given these and other concerns, a lot needs to happen before we are all riding around in futuristic, self-driving cars.
 It may be years or decades before we can hop in our cars, push a few buttons, and sit back while our car takes us safely to our destination.

 Hurt in an Accident?

-If you or a loved one was seriously injured in an accident, whether by a self-driving car or otherwise, contact Lowenthal and Abrams.
+If you or a loved one was seriously injured in an accident, whether by a self-driving car or otherwise, contact owenthal & Abrams, Injury Attorneys.
 Our group of auto accident lawyers have over 40 of experience getting compensation for those who deserve it.
 Call us today for a free consultation of your case.